fuadaslam/edith/edith_vscode/edith/README.md

-# edith README
+# Edith

-Edith is an AI voice assistant for VSCODE
+Edith is an AI voice assistant for VSCODE.
+Just like Alexa for developers !

 ## Features

-voice command support
+Voice command support

+## How to

+Click `edith` from status bar and say something

+Eg: `what is git ?`